IEnterprise/Easy-HTTP/README.md

 ## Why?

 Easy-HTTP will make your life easier when calling Rest APIs.
-The library full or partial class parsing, Json and Form-Data support as well as full customization if needed.
+The library supports full or partial class parsing, Json and Form-Data support as well as full customization if needed.

 ## Platform